 Deadline for decision

 Creating and honoring deadlines for yourself and your business is an empowering boss move!
-If you’re coming from a job where you had a manager or boss, or perhaps you are still working a job where you have someone else managing your time, it can be a challenging learning curve to now set your own deadlines.
+If you’re coming from a job where you had a manager or boss, or perhaps you’re still working a job where you have someone else managing your time, it can be a challenging learning curve to now set your own deadlines.
 One of the perks of being a small business owner is usually, you only answer to yourself.
-Yes, you do have your customers and clients that you’ve committed a product or service to.
+Yes, you do have your customers and clients that you’ve committed a service to.
 But they are also an outside motivator.
 The rabbit hole of not setting a deadline is decisions can go unmade and projects can drag on.
 And on.
 And on.
 Your launch date for your business is then pushed back, and your motivation wanes.
 When you don’t set and honor deadlines, you don’t respect yourself or your business.
 Not so boss!

 A note I want to address on the three tips so far is about perfectionism.
 As you work to implement these tips, understand that life doesn’t always go to plan, and things will need to be adjusted.
 Remember, these tips are you help you stay focused and avoid distractions that prolong the tasks, decisions, and projects that will continue to move your business forward.